Rheinbach: Governance

 Besides the town proper, Rheinbach administratively comprises the surrounding villages and hamlets, including Flerzheim.

 As of 2025, the town council has a Christian Democratic (CDU) majority with 14 seats; the Social Democrats (SPD) hold 9 seats, while the Greens (Die Grünen) and the Independents (UWG) hold seven seats each, the Liberals (FDP) hold three.

 Education

 A local hub for education, Rheinbach is the seat of the Hochschule Bonn-Rhein-Sieg, a university of applied science which specializes in business and biomedical sciences.

 There are three secondary schools in Rheinbach.
 The municipal Gymnasium was founded in 1852 and is one of the oldest public secondary schools in the Bonn region; the Vinzenz-Pallotti-Kolleg was one of the few boarding and private schools in Germany; the Catholic run St.-Joseph-Gymnasium was historically a girls-only school and is now coeducational.

 Transport

 Rheinbach lies in proximity to the Bundesautobahn 61 which connects it with Cologne and Koblenz (Rhineland-Palatinate).
 The S-Bahn RB23 (Voreifel Railway) connects Rheinbach with Bad Münstereifel and Bonn.
 Rheinbach is part of the regional bus network of Cologne (Regionalverkehr Köln).

-Culture
+Culture and sports

-Biggest local sports clubs in Rheinbach are the TV Rheinbach and SC Rheinbach.
+Biggest local sports clubs in Rheinbach are the TC Rheinbach, TV Rheinbach and SC Rheinbach.